Rafael Advanced Defense Systems: Restructuring as a limited company

 During the early 1990s Rafael was operating at a loss (peaking in 1995, with a loss of $120 million on a turnover of $460 million).
 Therefore, it was decided to restructure the organization and start operating Rafael as a company.
 Initially the new company had three discrete divisions, each operating as a profit center, with a separate balance sheet presented to the newly formed management board.

 The restructuring was completed in 2002 when Rafael was formally incorporated as a limited company (although still as a government-owned corporation), while maintaining its technological capabilities through an investment of about 10% of turnover in R&D programs.
 In its first year as a limited company, Rafael earned a $37 million profit on $830 million in sales.
 By 2016, Rafael reported annual net profits of 473 million ILS (roughly 130 million dollars), up 3%, compared with ILS 459 million in 2015.
 New orders in 2016 totaled ILS 10.7 billion, and sales amounted to ILS 8.32 billion, 6% more than in 2015.
 The company's orders backlog as of the end of 2016 was ILS 21.72 billion, 12% more than at the end of 2015.

-On October 14, 2007, the company changed its name from Rafael Armament Development Authority Ltd. to Rafael Advanced Defense Systems Ltd.
+On 14 October 2007, the company changed its name from Rafael Armament Development Authority Ltd. to Rafael Advanced Defense Systems Ltd.

+In 2022, Rafael acquired Pearson Engineering Ltd., an armored vehicle manufacturer based at the Armstrong Works in Newcastle, England, for approximately £100 million, as part of its expansion into the UK.